 Why trailers weave, yaw or snake

-If you’ve driven behind a caravan on a highway, you’ll have seen weaving, yawing or snaking at close quarters.
+If you’ve driven behind a caravan on a motorway, you’ll have seen weaving, yawing or snaking at close quarters.
 Many people think that it’s part of towing, but it’s not.

 If you load the trailer correctly, so the front is slightly heavier than the rear, you can virtually eliminate all the usual snags in towing a trailer.